Togliatti amnesty: Amnesty

-The text of the amnesty was a compromise between the Italian Communist Party, the PCI, and the Christian Democratic Party, the DC.
-The latter wished to pardon as many Fascists as possible while the former wanted them to remain imprisoned.
-In order to achieve their goal, the Christian Democrats had to compromise and allow the amnesty to include the Partisans as well.
+The text of the amnesty was a compromise between the PCI and Christian Democracy (DC).
+In order to achieve their goal, the DC had to compromise and allow the amnesty to include the partisans.
 The amnesty consisted of 16 clauses and a foreword by Togliatti.
-The cut-off date for the amnesty was the 31 July 1945, whereas crimes committed after this date were not pardoned.
+The cut-off date for the amnesty was 31 July 1945, whereas crimes committed after this date were not pardoned.

-With regard to Fascist crimes, the amnesty excluded high ranking officials, crimes committed for material gain or carried out with excessive cruelty.
+With regard to Fascist crimes, the amnesty excluded high-ranking officials, crimes committed for material gain, or carried out with excessive cruelty.
 The exclusion engendered controversy for it did not include rape or sexual torture, which were still pardonable.

-The amnesty commuted death sentences to life imprisonment, life imprisonment to 30 years and reduced all sentences above five years by two thirds.

-Paradoxically, the amnesty led to an increase in prosecution of Partisan crimes while Fascist crimes were treated more leniently.
+The amnesty commuted death sentences to life imprisonment, life imprisonment to 30 years and reduced all sentences above five years by two-thirds.
+Paradoxically, the amnesty led to an increase in prosecution of partisan crimes, while Fascist crimes were treated more leniently.
 In practice, the Fascists and collaborators benefited far more from the amnesty than imprisoned partisans, who were treated as common criminals.

 The amnesty was positively received by the Allied Force Headquarters in Italy.
 Later less publicised pardons and releases on parole between 1947 and 1953, further reduced sentences for political crimes committed during the war and, as argued by some, turned Italy's amnesty into an "amnesia".